phuctm97/jxax/README.md

 😬We're adding more features constantly.
 However, the features to be added are dependent on our maintainers' interests.
 If you'd love to add a feature, feel free to create an issue and submit a PR!
+Check out [Contributing][contributing-file] to see how to.

 ## Contributing

 JXAX is designed to be extended by its users and community.
+Adding an automation to JXAX is easy.
 So if you've ever used it and wanted to add or added an automation, why don't you create an issue or submit a PR, there may be many people out there share interests with you, your contribution is very likely to be highly appreciated! 💚

 See [Contributing][contributing-file].